Betty McCollum

-Before her election to the U.S. House, McCollum served eight years as a state representative.

 Biography

 McCollum was born in Minneapolis.
+She attended Inver Hills Community College, where she earned an Associate of Arts in 1980.
+In 1987, she graduated from the College of St. Catherine with a bachelor's degree in social studies and education, minoring in political science.

-She graduated from the College of St. Catherine in St. Paul, Minnesota, in 1976.
-McCollum has worked as a high school social sciences teacher and as a sales manager.
+Before entering politics, McCollum worked as a high school social studies teacher and as a retail store manager for Dayton's and Sears.
+She is Roman Catholic and has been diagnosed with celiac disease.

-She first won election to the North St. Paul city council in 1986.
+McCollum first ran for the North St. Paul city council in 1984, but was not elected until 1986.
 In 1992 she was elected to the Minnesota House of Representatives after she defeated an incumbent state representative in the DFL primary.
 She served four terms in the Minnesota House before being elected to Congress in 2000.

 U.S. House of Representatives

 Campaigns

 After 4th district Representative Bruce Vento decided not to seek a 13th term due to illness in 2000 (he died before the election), McCollum won the DFL nomination to succeed him.
 The district is heavily Democratic; among Minnesota's congressional districts, only the neighboring Minneapolis-based 5th district is considered more Democratic.
 The DFL has held the seat without interruption since 1949.

 McCollum's main concern during the campaign wasn't her Republican opponent, State Senator Linda Runbeck, but Independence Party candidate Tom Foley.
 Foley had previously been county attorney for Ramsey County (almost all of which is in the 4th district) as a Democrat.
 Many thought Foley might siphon off enough votes from McCollum to allow Runbeck to win.
 But McCollum defeated Runbeck by 17 points, with Foley in a distant third place.
 Foley held McCollum to 48% of the vote, making her the only Democrat not to win at least 50% of the vote since Democrats began their dominance in the district.
 The district has since reverted to form, and McCollum has been reelected nine times with no substantive opposition.